adaptivelab/adaptivelab.github.com/pages/project-management.md

         # Squash commits into as few as possible (rule of thumb: <5)
         # Example squash & rebase:
+        $ git checkout develop
         $ git pull origin develop
-        $ git checkout feature/sm/indexing-awesomeness
-        $ rebase -i develop
+        $ git rebase -i develop feature/sm/indexing-awesomeness

 2. Create a GitHub pull-request

-    Now either [set up the pull request through GitHub](https://help.github.com/articles/using-pull-requests) or if you have the 'hub' command:
+    Now either [set up the pull request through GitHub](https://help.github.com/articles/using-pull-requests) or if you have the 'hub' command (which comes with our boxen setup):

         $ hub pull-request -b develop -h feature/sm/indexing-awesomeness